RyanKoh03/PredictingHumidity/README.md

 # PredictingHumidity
-A report on using different categorical predictors to predict humidity
+A report on using different classifiers to predict humidity